 Chantal is an Executive Officer at Capita, a large business services firm listed in the UK, leading the People Solutions division.
 Her division assists large and complex public and private sector organisations around resourcing, learning, HR shared services and pensions.
 She joined Capita in October 2019, after over 20 years at Willis Towers Watson, a global risk and people advisory firm where she was responsible for leading the Western European operations of the Human Capital and Benefits segment.
 Chantal studied Business Administration and completed an MBA at Imperial College.
 She is a Fellow of the Chartered Institute of Personal and Development (CIPD).
 Over the years, she has served on various business councils including the British Chamber of Commerce China Committee in Hong Kong as well as the CBI South East Regional Council in London.
 Two of Chantal’s three children are Latymerians.
 She speaks French, Spanish (intermediate) and Turkish.

 Robert studied Modern History and Politics at The Queen’s College, University of Oxford.
 After graduating, Robert participated in the Teach First programme and taught History at Kingsbury School and Sports College in the West Midlands before converting to law.
-Robert is now a Managing Associate at Mishcon de Reya LLP where he specialises in employment and education law.
-He is currently Vice Chair of the Industrial Law Society.
+Robert is now a Partner at Mishcon de Reya LLP where he specialises in employment and education law.
+He is former Chair of the Industrial Law Society.

 David was at Latymer Upper from 1967-1973.
 He has an undergraduate degree and a PhD from the University of Cambridge.
 He was a Fulbright-Hayes Scholar and Research Associate at the University of Chicago, and a Research Fellow at Clare College Cambridge, before moving to UCL in 1983 as a Royal Society University Research Fellow.
 At UCL, he was appointed Professor at the age of 33, and later served as Head of the Department Earth Sciences, and as Dean of Mathematical and Physical Sciences, before being appointed to his current position of Vice Provost in 2007.